The Water Department is responsible for:

 BACKFLOW DEVICE TESTING

-The Village of Antioch’s tracking will be performed by BSI Online.
+BSI Online manages the backflow tracking along with the Village.
 Notices will be sent from BSI Online reminding device holders of test dates and submission information.
-Please contact BSI Online at 800-414-4990 or firstname.lastname@example.org with any questions.
+Please contact BSI Online at 800-414-4990 or email@example.com with any questions.
 Thank you for your cooperation to keep the Village of Antioch’s drinking water safe.

 Frequently asked questions: